langflow-ai/langflow/docs/docs/Configuration/configuration-custom-database.md

 This configuration launches Langflow and PostgreSQL containers, with Langflow pre-configured to use the PostgreSQL database.
 Customize the database credentials as needed.

-To start the services, navigate to the `/docker_example` directory and run `docker-compose up`.
+To start the services, navigate to the `/docker_example` directory, and then run `docker-compose up`.

 ```yaml
 services: